-The capital of Algeria is Algiers and the official languages are Algerian Spoken Arabic (Arabic), French, and Standard Arabic.
-About 40.263 million people live here (2016).
-Almost all of the Algeria’s population is Sunni Islam, making Islam an integral part of Algerian culture – though a extremely small Christian population lives there as well.
-The time zone is 5 hours ahead of EST.
+Country Information: The capital of Algeria is Algiers and almost all of Algeria’s population is Sunni, making Islam an integral part of Algerian culture.
+An extremely small Christian population lives here as well.

 Because Algeria was once colonized by France, it now has a site known as Notre Dame d’Afrique in Algiers, or the Notre Dame of Africa.
 The church pays tribute to French influence on Algerian culture and life.

 Another place in Algiers to visit is Le Jardin d’Essai du Hamma, a serene garden with French and English influences.
 There is a great mix of plant life and the architecture is simple yet beautiful, with statues scattered throughout the area.
 In general, much of Algiers is filled with French-influenced architecture, museums, and other tourist attractions.

 Algeria is mostly covered by the Sahara Desert, so vast swaths of the country are uninhabited.